 Located in West Los Angeles on a bluff overlooking Marina del Rey, the campus is in a quiet residential area and has open space and panoramic views.
 The Law School is located in downtown Los Angeles.
 Loyola Marymount has an enrollment of approximately 7,200 undergraduate students, 2,100 graduate students and 1,200 law students.
 LMU offers a Doctorate in Education, thirty Master’s degrees and has fifteen credential programs.
 There is a rich cultural life at the University, including the performing and fine arts as well as NCAA Division I athletics.

-The Post-Doctoral Residency is a minimum of 1500 hours to be completed within a 9-month + 2 week period.
-Post-Doctoral Residents can work up to 44 hours per week.
+The Post-Doctoral Residency is a minimum of 1500 hours to be completed within a 10-month period.
 Clinical training involves the evaluation, treatment, and referral of our undergraduate and graduate students.
 There are extensive opportunities to work with late adolescents and young adults and, to a lesser extent, with adults of other ages.

 Supervision